Dog Breeding – Heat Cycle Management

 - Be deliberate about your breeding practices.
 Don't just run males and females together and hope something happens!
 Pen breeding takes twice the male power as putting the female in every other day and removing her after a tie, and you have to deal with a dominant female who won't allow breeding.
 Breeding females every other day also allows males' semen count to stay high.

-- Put males over four years old on Breeders' Edge Oxy Stud to maintain sperm count and fertility.
+- Put males over four years old on Breeders' Edge® Oxy Stud for three months to maintain sperm count and fertility.
 Oxy Stud is the treatment for sub-fertile males with low sperm counts.

 If you need help, call us at 800.786.4751.